The Maths Scholars Assessment Centre Success Tips

 Quite often a teacher’s biggest headache is that students can ‘do the maths’ but cannot perform well in exams.

 Why is this?
-Often students fail to actually understand the questions that are asked because they have been taught the mechanics of maths but not its applications.
-If the focus is on mechanics then it’s likely the problem solving skills will fail to materialize.
+Often students fail to actually understand the questions that are asked because they have been taught the techniques of maths but not conceptual understanding or the application in unfamiliar problems.
+If the focus is on techniques then it’s likely the problem solving skills will fail to materialize.
 Therefore the language of maths underpins so much of what goes on in the contemporary maths classroom.

 Maths teachers must communicate effectively

-If we expect that from students it means teachers need the ability to communicate at every level.
-They need to be agile and creative in discovering what students don’t understand and how they can design different ways to progress the learning
+If we expect the above from students, it means teachers need the ability to communicate at every level.
+They need to be agile and creative in discovering what students don’t understand and how they can design different ways to progress the learning.

 Teacher educators have to come at the subject from the learners’ perspective.
 Teachers need the groundwork on which to build so they can interact to get a feel and link learning to older learning and also make connections with new material.
 After all that’s how we learn.